A ski resort with a great tree running area, where tree running is popular

 This is because Niseko Tokyu Grand Hirafu does not have a course name, but there are many tree run points in addition to the overlook course.
 There are a lot of trees growing naturally here and there, and you can slide through them naturally, and you can also have fun on the side of the course.
 The appeal is that you can try a tree run anywhere that suits your skiing level.
 The photo above is one of those situations.
 Due to Hokkaido's latitude, the tree line is low, so even in spots where the altitude is not very high, the trees are not too closely spaced.
 This is also one of the reasons why you can enjoy tree running at ski resorts in Hokkaido in general.

 At Nise Tokyu Grand Hirafu, you can also enjoy tree running at night.
 The course area and variety of night games are the largest in Japan.
-The beauty of the trees illuminated by night lights and skiing in a magical forest is something special.
+The beauty of the trees illuminated by the night lights and the fantastical scenery of skiing in the forest is something special.

 Top altitude